-- There is a strong correlation between attendance, participation, reading the material before class, and a high letter grade at the end of the semester. - If you plan to do well at the end of the semester, it is my encouragement that you come to class prepared each day.
+- There is a strong correlation between attendance, participation, reading the material before class, and a high letter grade at the end of the semester. - If you plan to do well at the end of the semester, I encourage you to come to class prepared each day.
 This includes: - 1.
 Reading the assigned pages before every class period. - 2.
 Attending class each class period. - 3.
 Participating in class in a manner that is comfortable with your personality. - 4.
 Preparing well for each assessment (see announcements for study guides). - 5.
 Finding a service-learning site in the first few of days of class see the googlesheet for various service-learning opportunities. - 6.
-Committing your time & energy to this agency and the children/youth involved. - Asking for assistance you have several people to seek assistance from, these people include your instructor, your UGTAs, and your peers we are all here to help each other succeed. - 8.
+Committing your time & energy to this agency and the children/youth involved. - 7.
+Asking for assistance you have several people to seek assistance from, including instructors, your UGTAs, and your peers we are here to help each other succeed. - 8.
 Sleeping well, eating well, hydrating well, and practicing mindfulness are also essential for doing well in class and in life. - 9.
 Ask questions, especially when topics are not clear or not communicated well.